osrf/gazebo_tutorials/haptix_install/tutorial.md

 between your control software and the simulated hand in Gazebo.
-The main library is called `haptix-comm`. `haptix-comm` exposes the API that will allow your software to request information about the hand (number of joints, motors, number of sensors, etc.), as well as request new joint commands and receive the hand state.
+The main library is called `haptix-comm`. `haptix-comm` exposes the API that will allow your software to request information about the hand (number of joints, motors, number of sensors, etc.), as well as send new joint commands and receive the hand state.

 ## Installing the HAPTIX client library SDK in Windows